The Ultimate Guide to Pomeranian Colors: Expert Genetic & Grooming Insights

 Color-Linked Health Concerns: A Veterinary View

-Certain colors, specifically Merles and Dilutes (Blue/Lavender), carry higher risks for genetic conditions.
-As a responsible owner, you must prioritize health over “exotic” aesthetics.
+Certain Pomeranian colors, specifically Merles and Dilutes (Blue and Lavender), carry meaningfully higher risks for specific genetic conditions.
+As a responsible owner, health must always rank above aesthetics in your decision hierarchy.

 The “Double Merle” Danger